devapps-systems/react-native-m2m-sdk/README.md

 - `NSLocationAlwaysAndWhenInUseUsageDescription` with a string value of the message you would like to be displayed to the user
 - `UIBackgroundModes` - Item 0 = `remote-notification`
 - `NSAppTransportSecurity` - Add a key named `NSAllowsArbitraryLoads` with a value of `YES`
+- `NSUserTrackingUsageDescription` with a string value of the message you would like to be displayed to the user

 2. Open the AppDelegate.m file and add the below import
 ```